Kauress/kawaii_console/README.md

     Consoles can be boring to look at
     So here's a kawaii console
     Console.log something to see it on the screen
-    The console's logs the "typeof" of the value logged
+    The console logs the "typeof" of the value logged The console also logs the index of values/properties in arrays and objects *Now multi-line logs available*
+    Clear the console with console.clear()